SJ23 Tech Tip F31, (Updated 2022-06-26) Bob Schimmel | |||||||||||||||

 So lets install them.
 The foot of the larger #10 Lewmar has a 4.25" diameter and the bottom of the barrel is 4.75" in diameter.
 It perfectly covers the SJ23 winch pedestal as shown at right.
 The winch is 4.5" tall.
 This is the maximum size winch this pedestal can hold without resorting to an oversize metal plate on top of the pedestal, something I wouldn't suggest.
 The problem is that a slack line around the winch can drop below the edge of the plate during a tack.
 With a few turns around the pedestal, the sheet loads up and jambs against the bottom of the plate.
 This will be difficult to release.
 If you are going to add a plate, find a way to fill the gap under it to prevent this problem.
 The top of the winch pedestal is 1" thick and the sloped walls are thicker than the deck, as shown in the drawing below.
 Wow talk about strength.
 This pedestal is definitely up to the task of a larger winch.
 Therefore an extra backing block is not required.
 Besides, the pull load from a sheet doesn't change with a different winch.
 However, the mounting holes of the previous smaller winch didn't line up, so they were filled with epoxy to restore the strength and prevent wood rot in the core.
 After assessing the pedestal and having experienced self tailing winches of late, my preference today would be a self tailing winch.
 Lewmar makes a single speed, self tailing winch that fits perfectly on this pedestal.
 I've learned to slowly ease the jib sheet without creating an over run, how to pop the sheet off for tacking and how nice it is to pull the sheet in without having to tail the line, so I wouldn't hesitate to change them out today.
 CONSTRUCTION - Having restored the top of the pedestal, I outlined the new 1/4" mounting holes using the Lewmar #10 winch foot as a template.
 The winch drain hole was pointed downhill towards the gunwale to observe the golden rule of plumbing; s__t runs downhill.
 There is no requirement to orient the base mounting holes relative to the direction of load for this winch.
 It's always a good idea to verify this in the owner's manual as it is mandatory for some winches.
 I used (1.5 x .25)" stainless steel screws (pan or bugle head) in combination with the largest washers and nylock nuts that could fit under the pedestal.

-When installing a winch, it must be mounted on a smooth, flat surface and the sheet should enter the drum up at an angle of 5-10° below the base angle.
-This angle can be achieved by using a low profile turning block (small) on the track or by installing a wedge under the winch to tip it backwards.
-Overrides on a winch are caused by the sheet lead being too flat or level as it strikes the winch.
-Large genoa cars often raise the sheet angle of the deck, making the sheet lead too high as it strikes the winch.
-Too many initial turns on the winch plus over sized sheets exacerbate the problem.
+When installing a winch, it must be mounted on a smooth, flat surface for strength.
+The sheet should enter the drum up at an angle of 5-10° below the base angle.
+This angle can be achieved by using a low profile turning block (small) on the track or by installing a wedge under the winch to tip it away from the sheet.
+An override on a winch is caused by the sheet lead being too level as it strikes the winch drum.
+A large genoa car often raises the sheet angle of the deck, making the sheet lead too high as it strikes the winch drum.
+Too many initial turns on the drum plus an over sized sheet exacerbate the problem.
 The SJ23 pedestal elevates the winch so the sheet usually strikes at the bottom of the winch drum.
 It is a perfect match with a Merriman car that has a really wide sheave, sits really low and you can run two sheets through one if you need a quickie place to set up a new jib.
-When you tack a jib set one turn on the winch, pull in the majority of the sheet, then add a turn or two after the tack is complete to pull in the last bit of line, and finally wrap it around the cleat.
-Big fuzzy yacht braid sheets are nice on the hands, but they tend to override because they are sticky around the winch.
+When you tack a jib, set one turn on the winch, pull in the majority of the sheet, then add a turn or two after the tack is complete to pull in the last bit of line, and finally wrap it around the cleat.
+Thick fuzzy yacht braid sheets are nice on the hands, but they tend to override because they are sticky around the winch.
 Click here to view the pattern for a

 Sunbrella cover for this winch (not to scale).